 — Martín Espada, author of The Republic of Poetry and Vivas to Those Who Have Failed

 “If all the world’s a stage, for Adam Berlin it’s a boxing ring; the megalomaniac intelligence of these poems bring us not only Mike Tyson, but Hamlet’s father, Edward Hopper, lovers, brothers, Tony Soprano and New York City.
 Whether or not you are knocked down, the grace period of reading these poems will bring you to your feet—with great passion.”

 — Jessica Greenbaum, author of The Two Yvonnes: Poems, Princeton Series of Contemporary Poets, and Inventing Difficulty

 “In poems that are “stripped down” like the faces of fighters, fighters who are “different from ordinary men,” Adam Berlin writes from inside the gym, from inside the ring, and from inside the minds of the fighters themselves to demonstrate “what’s here, what’s beautiful.”
 In their narrative thrust, in lines taut with tension or fluid with grace, the poems reach beyond the lives of these fathers and sons to touch us all.
 The Standing Eight is a solid addition to the literature of boxing.”

-—Michael Waters, co-editor of Perfect in Their Art: Poems on Boxing from Homer to Ali; author, most recently, of Celestial Joyride
+— Michael Waters, co-editor of Perfect in Their Art: Poems on Boxing from Homer to Ali and author of Celestial Joyride